Ming-Na Wen: Artistry and legacy

 Wen's roles as Melinda May and Fennec Shand in Agents of S.H.I.E.L.D. and The Book of Boba Fett, respectively, have received critical acclaim.
 In December 2021, she was included in the list of BBC's 100 Women of 2021.
 Wen received a star on the Hollywood Walk of Fame in 2023.

 She is also well known for her work with Disney.
 WDW Magazine writer Aaron Widmar called Wen an "incredibly talented Chinese actress, who has had a remarkable career that seems to only gain steam as it progresses—a rarity in Hollywood".
 He went on to say that she has "broken through barriers for Asian performers".
 In a 2014 article by a Chinese evening magazine based in Kunming, China, the Spring City Evening News wrote that "among the second-generation Chinese children who immigrated to the United States with their parents, Wen adhered to the excellent Chinese culture and etiquette."
 She was named a Disney Legend at the 2019 D23 Expo for her outstanding contributions to the Disney company.

 Personal life

 In 1990, Wen married American film writer Kirk Aanes.
 They divorced three years later.
 On June 16, 1995, Wen married Eric Michael Zee and together they have a daughter and a son.
 Wen's first pregnancy was written into the ER script, with her character placing the child for adoption.
 Wen's daughter followed her mother's footsteps in voice acting.
 She voices Princess Jun in the Disney Channel-animated series Sofia the First, credited as Michaela Zee.

 Wen is trilingual, fluent in English, Cantonese, and Mandarin.
+Despite her fluency in Mandarin, she stated that prior to filming Karate Kid: Legends, that her proficiency required improvement for the film.
+Raised in a Shanghainese-speaking household, she continues to refine her Mandarin by watching C-dramas.
 She is a Buddhist.